 It follows that the moment you (or attrs) change the way equality is handled by implementing eq which is based on attribute values, this constraint is broken.
 For that reason Python 3 will make a class that has customized equality unhashable.
 Python 2 on the other hand will happily let you shoot your foot off.
-Unfortunately attrs currently mimics Python 2's behavior for backward compatibility reasons if you set hash=False.
+Unfortunately, attrs still mimics (otherwise unsupported) Python 2's behavior for backward compatibility reasons if you set hash=False.